Frederick Banting: College and service years

 Banting returned to Canada after the war and went to Toronto to complete his surgical training.
+In 1918, he was awarded the license to practise medicine, surgery, and midwifery by the Royal College of Physicians of London.
 He studied orthopedic medicine and, in 1919–1920, was Resident Surgeon at The Hospital for Sick Children.
-Banting was unable to gain a place on the hospital staff and so he decided to move to London, Ontario to set up a medical practice.
+Banting was unable to gain a place on the hospital staff and so he decided to move to London, Ontario, to set up a medical practice.
 From July 1920 to May 1921, he continued his general practice, while teaching orthopedics and anthropology part-time at the University of Western Ontario in London because his medical practice had not been particularly successful.
 From 1921 to 1922 he lectured in pharmacology at the University of Toronto.
 He received his M.D. degree in 1922, and was also awarded a gold medal.